dannili/risky_pedestrian/README.md

 # risky_walker
-My first data science project that predict pedestrian involved collisions
+A data science project which builds a machine learning model to predict pedestrian involved collisions.